jgperrin/net.jgp.books.spark.ch03/README.md

      spark-submit --class net.jgp.books.spark.ch03.lab200_ingestion_schema_manipulation.IngestionSchemaManipulationScalaApp target/scala-2.11/SparkInAction2-Chapter03-assembly-1.0.0.jar
    ```

 Notes:
- 1. Due to renaming the packages to match more closely Java standards, this project is not in sync with the book's MEAP prior to v10.
+ 1. [Java] Due to renaming the packages to match more closely Java standards, this project is not in sync with the book's MEAP prior to v10 (published in April 2019).
+ 2. [Scala, Python] As of MEAP v14, we have introduced Scala and Python examples (published in October 2019).

 ---

 Follow me on Twitter to get updates about the book and Apache Spark: [@jgperrin](https://twitter.com/jgperrin).
 Join the book's community on [Facebook](https://www.facebook.com/SparkWithJava/) or in [Manning's community site](https://forums.manning.com/forums/spark-in-action-second-edition?a_aid=jgp).